-Today, the area is known as the Alpine Tunnel Historic District, which consists of a two hundred foot wide right of way along thirteen miles of original Denver, South Park and Pacific rail bed between the town sites of Quartz and Hancock.
+Today, the area is known as the Alpine Tunnel Historic District, which consists of a two hundred foot wide right of way along thirteen miles of original Denver, South Park & Pacific rail bed between the town sites of Quartz and Hancock Pass.

 Though the east portal of the tunnel collapsed many years ago and the west portal is covered by landslides, the district still provides a vivid peek into its prosperous early years.

 - From Hancock on the east side, the former rail bed is now a hiking trail.